 Permanent Supportive Housing

-The building, located on the corner of Route 481 and Oneida Street, houses OCO’s Backstreet Apartments.
-There are six apartments on the building’s second and third floors: one studio apartment, two 1-bedroom apartments, two 2-bedroom apartments, and one 3-bedroom apartment.
+Located on the corner of Route 481 and Oneida Street, Backstreet houses six apartments on the building’s second and third floors: one studio apartment, two 1-bedroom apartments, two 2-bedroom apartments, and one 3-bedroom apartment.
 These units were created by OCO in 2006 from a shell that was once a hotel but had been vacant and run-down for many years.
 In recent years the building’s exterior deteriorated from decades of exposure to rain and snow, and the apartments were no longer energy-efficient.

 This $1 million renovation project has remedied those issues, and turned a crumbling exterior into an attractive and functional façade built to withstand our toughest rain and snow storms!
 New insulated windows and new HVAC and bathroom ventilation systems will improve energy efficiency and keep our residents more comfortable year-round.
 Finishing touches included new thermostats, interior painting, and enlarged window areas.